caporaso-lab-graveyard/scaling-octo-robot/README.md

-**This is experimental, untested code!!
+**This is an experimental, untested prototype!!
 Do not use this for production analyses.**

 This will be ported to the ``biom-format`` project at some point.
 You can track progress on this on [biocore/biom-format#627](https://github.com/biocore/biom-format/issues/627).
 Feedback is welcome.